YLchen22/YLchen22.github.io/_pages/about.md

 Greetings!

 I obtained my Bachelor's degree of Engineering, majoring in Industrial Engineering from the University of Electronic Science and Technology of China (UESTC) in July, 2024.
-Now I am using a gap year to do some research, and prepare for applying a graduate program starting from 2025 Fall.
-I currently work as a research assistant at the Center for System Reliability and Safety of UESTC.
+I am taking a gap year to explore some academic topics and doing research assistant at the Center for System Reliability and Safety of UESTC.
+I will join the Master of Data Science program at the Chinese University of Hong Kong - Shenzhen from 2025 fall.

-I am particularly interested in the data-centric methods, theory, and scientific application of machine learning. :)
+I am particularly interested in the statistics and machine learning methods in data science. :)

 Research Interests
 ------
 I am excited about exploring new mathematical methods and tools for specific, challenging problems.
 As a growing researcher, I am open (but not limited) to these interconnected topics:
-* Data-driven Discovery and Operation
+* Data Mining and Knowledge Discovery
 * Statistical Learning
+* Signal Analysis and Online Learning
+* Dimensional Reduction
 * Interpretable or Physics-informed Machine Learning
-* Signal Analysis and Online Learning
-* Dynamics and Dimensional Reduction
 * etc...

 Education